Pregnancy concerns and simple solutions

 Ginger is known to help calm nausea, a common pregnancy concern.
 Try drinking chilled ginger ale, warm or chilled ginger tea, or sucking on a piece of fresh ginger.

 Pregnancy hormones relax your intestinal muscles and slow the movement of food through your intestine.
 Your baby is also putting pressure on your intestines, slowing down the process even more.

 Here are some simple solutions that may help to get things moving again:

 - Drink plenty of liquids every day, including water, decaffeinated tea, prune juice, milk and soups.
 Vegetables and fruits with lots of moisture—like celery, berries and watermelon— can also help.

 - Eat more fiber-rich foods.

-- Be more active; exercise, such as taking regular walks, can help keep food moving through the digestive system.
+- Be more active.
+Exercise, such as taking regular walks, can help keep food moving through the digestive system.

 - Ask your doctor if your Iron supplements may be contributing to constipation.
 If you are taking them, spread out the dose to twice a day, rather than a single dose.
 Alternatively, ask your healthcare provider for a slow-release version.

-These tips may help bring relief:
+These tips may help bring relief of swollen ankles: